 1. Complete Java Masterclass

 - How to build creative, fully-functional Java 8 programs with confidence (whilst having fun, too)

 - How to program the right way, cutting out the useless fluff and filler

 - How to easily write advanced programs for all computing platforms at once

 - Expert-level knowledge of Java code (+ advanced tips and tricks used by the pros)

-- The core skills needed to program for big clients, as a travelling freelancer or from home
+- The core skills needed to program for big clients, as a traveling freelancer or from home

 - A computer with either Windows, Mac or Linux to install all the free software and tools needed to build your new apps (I provide specific videos on installations for each platform)

 - A strong work ethic, willingness to learn, and plenty of excitement about the awesome new programs you’re about to build

 - Nothing else!
 It’s just you, your computer and your hunger to get started today